Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 "Yes.
 Vital Clan officers, mostly.
 Critical ones that their Fathers and Champions send them from Gao, out of harm’s way."

-"…Jesus."
+"...Jesus."
 Kevin reconsidered, "Um, no offense.
 I guess.
 Vital?
 To what?"

 "Their Clans.
 I don’t know details.
 They don’t really trust Starmind yet.
 Not an old-established Clan, no history.
 Nothing sinister I think, just... important."
 Gyotin duck-shrugged in the best imitation a Gaoian could do of the human gesture.
 "Some studs and gene-stock, too.
 Clans think for the future, even now."